 As an investor, you should know about the following money market instruments:

 a.
 Certificate of Deposit (CD)

 These are time deposits such as fixed deposits that are offered by scheduled commercial banks.
 The only difference between FD and CD is that you cannot withdraw CD before the expiry of the term.

 These are issued by companies and other financial institutions which have a high credit rating.
 Also known as promissory notes, commercial papers are unsecured instruments, which are issued at the discounted rate and redeemed at face value.
 The difference is the return earned by the investor.

 c.
 Treasury Bills (T-bills)

 T-bills are issued by the Government of India to raise money for a short-term of up to 365 days.
-These are the safest instruments as these are backed by a guarantee of government.
-The rate of return, also known as risk-free rate, is low on T-bills as compared to all other instruments.
+These are the safest instruments as a guarantee of the government backs these.
+The rate of return, also known as the risk-free rate, is low on T-bills as compared to all other instruments.

 d.
 Repurchase Agreements (Repos)